 Active/Active design: In Microsoft 365, we are driving towards having all services architected and operated in an active/active design which increases resiliency.
 This means that there are always multiple instances of a service running that can respond to user requests and that they are hosted in geographically dispersed datacenters.
 All user traffic comes in through the Microsoft Front Door service and is automatically routed to the optimally located instance of the service and around any service failures to prevent or reduce impact to our customers.

 Reduce incident scope: We seek to avoid incidents in the first place, but when they do happen, we strive to limit the scope of all incidents by having multiple instances of each service partitioned off from each other.
 In addition, we’re continuously driving improvements in monitoring through automation, enabling faster incident detection and response.

 Fault isolation: Just as the services are designed and operated in an active/active fashion and are partitioned off from each other to prevent a failure in one from affecting another, the code base of the service is developed using similar partitioning principles called fault isolation.
 Fault isolation measures are incremental protections made within the code base itself.
 These measures help prevent an issue in one area from cascading into other areas of operation.
-You can read more about how we do this, along with all the details of our service continuity plan, in this document.

 Adjusting to remote work can be a challenge.
 We get it, and we are here to provide the tools, tips, and information you need to help you and your team meet that challenge.
 We’re inspired by the agility and ingenuity that impacted schools, hospitals, and businesses have shown throughout COVID-19, and we are committed to helping organizations everywhere stay connected and productive during this difficult time.